decidim/decidim-maintainers_toolbox/README.md

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+## Releases

+As this gem is meant to be used outside of the main decidim gems, we will not follow the same versioning.
+We will release a new version of this gem every time we have a new feature or bugfix that we need to use.
+This also means that we will not follow the same release process.

+To release this gem, follow these steps:

+.
+Bump the version number in `lib/decidim/maintainers_toolbox/version.rb` following [Semantic Versioning](https://semver.org/).
+.
+Update the `CHANGELOG.md` with the new version and the changes.
+.
+Commit the changes.
+.
+Create a new tag with the version number.
+.
+Push the changes and the tag to the repository.
+.
+Run `rake build` to build the gem.
+.
+Run `rake release` to publish the gem to [rubygems.org](https://rubygems.org).

 ## Contributing